Percentiles based on age and gender – How to re-norm an assessment

 This can mean that two clients who answer exactly the same, but who are of different ages, can have different percentiles, because they are being compared to different normative samples.

-There may be occasions where you wish to re-norm an assessment because the client’s age or gender was not correctly specified at the time of administration.
-Below are steps on how to complete a re-scoring process.
+• The client’s age or gender was not correctly specified at the time of administration.

 1. On the right hand side of the assessment you wish to re-norm, tap the small pen.